linhtran1003/E-Commerce_Analysis/README.md

 - **Product AOV:**
   - Product-level AOV patterns vary across years.
 In 2019, AOV for Playstation and IdeaPad Gaming fluctuated considerably, while Nintendo Switch and Gaming Monitor maintained relatively stable AOV levels in both years.
 In 2020, AOV for Playstation and IdeaPad became more stable overall, though intermittent highs and lows persisted.
   - Sony Playstation consistently records the highest AOV, while the Gaming Monitor has a comparatively lower AOV among the top products.
 Despite this, the Gaming Monitor and Nintendo Switch jointly generated approximately $1.06M in revenue in 2019, demonstrating strong demand volume.
   - Sony Playstation, despite being a high-value item, experienced the most significant revenue growth, increasing from $260K in 2019 to $1.19M in 2020.
-However, the Gaming Monitor remained the top revenue driver in both years, despite its lower AOV
+However, the Gaming Monitor remained the top revenue driver in both years, despite its lower AOV.
   - **Overall:** This contrast highlights a key insight: consistent order volume is more critical to sustained revenue performance than high AOV alone.
 The Gaming Monitor’s stable revenue leadership suggests that frequent purchasing can outperform higher-priced but less consistently ordered products.

 ### 🌐 Market Share by Region